 A family needed to be rescued in Colorado's snowy mountains.
-Officials says it's a reminder to be prepared for anything
+Officials say it's a reminder to be prepared for anything

 But in Colorado's San Juan National Forest, their rented Penske truck got stuck in the snow.

-The family "tried to dig the truck out, but were unsuccessful," Susan Lily, a spokeswoman for the San Miguel County Sheriff's Office, told CNN.
+The family "tried to dig the truck out, but were unsuccessful," Susan Lilly, a spokeswoman for the San Miguel County Sheriff's Office, told CNN.

 "The family stayed warm by running the truck engine and covering with furniture blankets," Lilly said.
 "This morning they wrapped their tennis shoes with shipping plastic to help walk in snow and started walking."